 Smoking can irritate the uvula and different parts of the throat.
-Fried foods are not only bad for your health in general, but the oil can irritate and inflame your uvula.
-Snoring is not only a result of Uvulitis it can also cause it.
-Shouting causes throat strain, which in the end can cause swelling and discomfort.
+Fried foods are not only bad for your health but the oil can irritate and inflame your uvula.
+Snoring is not only a result of Uvulitis, it can also cause it.
+Shouting causes throat strain, which can cause swelling and discomfort.

 How can it be diagnosed?

-If you are concerned that you may have Uvulitis there are a number of ways to diagnose it, there’s a lot of information out there on the web,
+If you are concerned that you may have Uvulitis there are several ways to diagnose it, there’s a lot of information out there on the web,

-Firstly, it is possible to self-diagnose by visually inspecting the area.
-If you see a red, swollen and inflamed uvula you should be concerned or at least begin trying some of the home remedies to ease the swelling and return it to its normal color.
-Home remedies generally begin to work after two to three days.
+First, it is possible to self-diagnose by visually inspecting the area.
+If you see a red, swollen uvula you should be concerned or at least try some home remedies to ease the swelling and return it to its normal color.
+Home remedies work after two to three days.

-Next, it is also possible to see if the swelling is caused by an infection by doing a simple blood test.
+Next, it is also possible to see if an infection causes the swelling by doing a simple blood test.
 Seeing a medical professional makes this simple and easy.

 Cultures from the throat can be tested and through this process, doctors can resolve which microorganism is causing the Uvulitis.

 Finally, in very severe cases, patients can have an x-ray.
 If experiencing choking or shortness of breath, it may be best to begin considering this option.